The setlocal command enables local environments to be changed without affecting anything else.

 |Enable or disable delayed environment variable expansion.
 See SET /? for details.|

 These modifications last until the matching ENDLOCAL command, regardless of their settings before the SETLOCAL command.

 The SETLOCAL command sets the ERRORLEVEL value if given an argument.
-It will be zero if one of the two valid arguments is given and one otherwise.
-You can use this in batch scripts to determine if the extensions are available, using the following technique:
+It is zero if one of the two valid arguments is given and one otherwise.
+Use this in batch scripts to determine if the extensions are available, using the following technique: